jhpetrie/422assignment1/README.md

 # 422assignment1
-csc 422 assignment 1
+csc 422 Pet DB

-This is my repo for assignment 1 - John Petrie
+This is my repo for the pet database - John Petrie